04.6 Risks - EV fire while charging

 This standard enforces protective devices for automatic disconnection of power supply in the event of a fault, such as a Residual Current Device (RCM) & circuit breaker.
 Additionally, an isolator switch should be placed within 2m of the unit.

-However, as EV ownership increases in Australia, it's important to note that we are already aware of non-compliant charging equipment being purchased via onsite sales sites & shipped for use & installation.
+However, as EV ownership increases globally, it's important to note that we are already aware of non-compliant charging equipment being purchased via onsite sales sites & shipped for use & installation.